ENHANCE-PET/FALCON/README.md

 ## ⛔️ Hard requirements

 The entire program has been *ONLY* tested on **Ubuntu linux OS and Mac OS**.
 There are no special hardware requirements for running falcon.
-Just remember that the speed of ```Falcon``` increases with the number of CPU cores, as greedy registration library effectively uses all the available cores.
+Just remember that the speed of ```falcon``` increases with the number of CPU cores, as greedy registration library effectively uses all the available cores.

 ## ⚙️ Installation

-As of now ```FALCON``` only works on mac and linux.
+As of now ```falcon``` only works on mac and linux.
 The entire installation should take ~15 min.
 ```bash
 git clone https://github.com/LalithShiyam/FALCON.git
 cd FALCON